eden-brekke/reading-notes/code-301/prep-work-reading.md

 they also have behaviors: we describe behaviors in code as methods, things you can do, or verbs! things such as the ability to walk

-we can model these out using straight objects, using json directly and also with constructors but what we havent done much of is subclassing and by subclassing, so using person as example, maybe theres a certain kind of person. so everyones a person but an adult has different features than a child so in that case you can make a child with special characteristics but is still a person object. this is called inheritance you'll see this with vehciles and stuff (planes, motorcycles etc,) they share some of the same attributes but they can vary widely in some of their behaviors or maybe the presence of absence of some of the attributes
+we can model these out using straight objects, using json directly and also with constructors but what we haven't done much of is sub-classing and by sub-classing, so using person as example, maybe theres a certain kind of person. so everyone's a person but an adult has different features than a child so in that case you can make a child with special characteristics but is still a person object. this is called inheritance you'll see this with vehicles and stuff (planes, motorcycles etc,) they share some of the same attributes but they can vary widely in some of their behaviors or maybe the presence of absence of some of the attributes

 person